aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/pivot-tables/working-with-pivot-filters/_index.md

 **Best Practices**
 - Keep filter objects as small as possible; large filter definitions may increase request latency.
-- Calls are idempotent – adding the same filter twice will not create duplicates.
+- Calls are idempotent — adding the same filter twice will not create duplicates.
 - Respect the API rate‑limit of 100 requests per minute per account.

+*Additional notes:*
+- The maximum size of a filter definition is 1 MB; larger payloads will be rejected with a 400 error.
+- When using `needReCalculate=true`, the recalculation may increase response time for large workbooks.

 You can explore the full OpenAPI definition here:
 [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/PivotTables/PutWorksheetPivotTableFilter)